sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 1. Apply scheduled configurations to the `SCHEDULED_CONFIGURATIONS` table in `CONFIG_DB`
 2. Changes to `SCHEDULED_CONFIGURATIONS` will cause a subscription notification to `scheduledconfigmgrd`
-3. If the time range this configuration is already active, it will publish this new configuration to the `APPL_DB`
+3. If the time range this configuration is already active, it will publish this new configuration to the `APPL_DB`, if inactive but the scheduled configuration has a deactivation configuration, then publish this configuration instead.
 4. `scheduledconfigmgrd` saves the configuration internally

 #### Delete